En-Be/We-Touch/APPROACH.md

 - Changed menu UI overlay method
 - Simplified both menu UIs, replacing buttons with circles and removing all text except score

+## Session 051

+**Fri Mar 13 12:44:37 - Fri Mar 13 13:20:36**

+**To do**
+- Fade transitions between screens
+- Title card

+**Done**
+- Added a UI image over the whole screen, set to stretch
+- Gave the transition screen an animator
+- Added fade in and fade out animations to the animator, with in playing on load and out playing on trigger
+- Added a coroutine to trigger the animation and load level after it plays
+- Turned off raycasting on the transition image so it doesn't interfere with menu buttons
+- Tested on device

 ## Tasks

 - Add an instructions scene